HonoSumi/LLM-code-security-review/README.md

+# Key Changes for Claude-code-security-review
+Modify the LLMcode/LLM_call.py to customize your HTTP-based LLM communication.

 # LLM Code Security Reviewer

 An AI-powered security review GitHub Action using LLM to analyze code changes for security vulnerabilities.
-This action provides intelligent, context-aware security analysis for pull requests using Anthropic's LLM Code tool for deep semantic security analysis.
+This action provides intelligent, context-aware security analysis for pull requests using LLM Code tool for deep semantic security analysis.
 See our blog post [here](https://www.anthropic.com/news/automate-security-reviews-with-claude-code) for more details.

 ## Features